St Bartholomew's Church, Tong: Church and castle

 Like many churches, St Bartholomew's has been targeted by lead thieves who have stripped the roof and the church was targeted six times between 2010 and 2015.
 In 2017, after a private and public funding was supplied, terne-coated stainless steel has been used to deter the metal thieves.

 The church is often cited as one worthy of a visit due to its heritage and history.
 R. W. Eyton, who spent some of his youth in Tong, wrote in 1855 that "if there be any place in Shropshire calculated to impress the moralist, instruct the antiquary and interest the historian, that place is Tong.
 It was for centuries the abode or heritage of men, great either for their wisdom or their virtues, eminent either from their station or their misfortunes."
 Simon Jenkins profiled the church in his book, England's Thousand Best Churches, where Tong church is one of three in Shropshire that he awarded three stars, surpassed only by St Laurence's Church, Ludlow.
 St Bartholomew's is also frequently labelled as "The Westminster Abbey of the West Midlands", a title it has acquired because of its history and decorations (though Helen Moorwood notes that this title could be applied to a number of churches in the region).
 The first person recorded to have described St Bartholomew's as a "little Westminster" was Elihu Burritt, an American consul based in Birmingham, who was in awe of its "beautiful and costly monuments".

 Bells

 The crossing tower has a ring of six bells.
 Robert I Newcombe of Leicester cast the third bell in 1593.
 Henry II Oldfield of Nottingham cast the fourth bell in 1605.
 William Clibury of Wellington, Shropshire cast the fifth bell in 1623 and the second bell in 1636.
-Abrahal II Rudhall of Gloucester cast the treble bell in 1719.
+Abraham II Rudhall of Gloucester cast the treble bell in 1719.
 Thomas II Mears of the Whitechapel Bell Foundry, who had also a foundry at Gloucester, recast the tenor bell in 1810.

 The church has also a service or Sanctus bell that was cast by a member of the Newcombe family about 1600.